IngredientsApril 2, 2026

 FAQ

-Can dimethicone cause baby acne or rashes?
+Can dimethicone cause rashes or allergies in newborns?

 Should I avoid dimethicone if my baby has eczema?